lukeprofits/CashApp_to_EveryDollar_Importer/README.md

 # Features:
 * Automatic import
-* Manual import (review each transaction that is being added, and press "ENTER" to confirm)
+* Manual import (review each transaction that is being added, and click to confirm)

 # Donate: